-The single underhook guard pass is one among the foremost simple but devastating basics techniques of Brazilian ju jitsu guard passing.
-Otherwise, the single under BJJ is a tightness pass technique whit maximum pressure on the jiu-jitsu opponent.
+A single underhook guard pass is among the foremost simple but devastating basic techniques of Brazilian jujitsu guard passing.
+Otherwise, the single under BJJ is a tightness pass technique with maximum pressure on the jiu-jitsu opponent.

-Then he drives his or her weight and pressure using the shoulder to pass your opponent’s ju jitsu guard to side control.
+Then he drives his or her weight and pressure using the shoulder to pass your opponent’s guard to side control.

 BJJ guard retention

-The guard retentions have not less importance in Brazilian jiu-jitsu.
+The guard retentions have no less importance in Brazilian jiu-jitsu.
 However, a wise BJJ practitioner allows an important amount of time to work and develop his or her guard retention and recovery skills.

-The smoothness in the guard recovery comes from solid work on some specific and basics BJJ moves and drills techniques like hips mobility and flexibility drills and more.
+The smoothness of the guard recovery comes from solid work on some specific and basic BJJ moves and drills techniques like hip mobility, flexibility drills, and more.

 source: BJJ Mental Models